ayushraj1223850/AI-based-Adaptive-Traffic-Controller-with-YOLO/README.md

 Pip installable OpenCV does not support GPU computations for `dnn` module.
 Therefore, this post walks through installing OpenCV which can leverage the power of a GPU- https://www.pyimagesearch.com/2020/02/03/how-to-use-opencvs-dnn-module-with-nvidia-gpus-cuda-and-cudnn/
 ## Usage
+* `--inputall` or `-iall` argument requires the path to the input videos 4 video path separated by space
 * `--input` or `-i` argument requires the path to the input video
 * `--output` or `-o` argument requires the path to the output video
 * `--yolo` or `-y` argument requires the path to the folder where the configuration file, weights and the coco.names file is stored